rmccoy7541/neand_sQTL/log.md

 - CrossRef the GTEx file that contains all of our samples of interest
 - use samtools to convert cram files to bam files to use with leafcutter

+### 02/28/2019
+#### Thu 28 Feb 2019 11:36:08 AM EST
+I'm not sure if I can really do anything when it comes to the cerebellum and testis files.
+Again, I'm sure I could just find out which among those files were and were not included in the v7 analysis freeze, and if none of them are the corrupted files, I could move ahead with the process.

+I'm doing conditional pass for the whole blood samples now.

 ### 02/27/2019
 #### Wed 27 Feb 2019 10:41:07 AM EST
 All of the SLURM jobs are done.